MBB-team/VBA-toolbox/_wiki/statistical-models.md

 # GLM with missing data

-Missing data occur when the value of either the dependent or the independent variables (or both) are unknown or lost.
-This is an issue because the GLM cannot be fitted using the usual procedure (cf. missing values in the design matrix).
+[Missing data](https://en.wikipedia.org/wiki/Missing_data) occur when the value of either the dependent or the independent variables (or both) are unknown or lost.
+This is an issue because the model cannot be fitted using the usual procedure (cf. missing values in the design matrix of a GLM).
 VBA relies on the variational Bayesian algorithm to estimate likely values for missing data in addition to fitting the GLM parameters.
 See the demo: `demo_GLM_missingData.m`.

 # Mediation analysis